Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 - Municipal experience across Kelowna, West Kelowna, Vernon, Penticton, Lake Country, and Salmon Arm — we know what each building department expects

-- 4.9-star rating across 52 reviews from residential and commercial clients
+- 4.9-star rating across 32 Google reviews from residential and commercial clients

 We start every commercial project with a free on-site assessment.
 We’ll measure your space, discuss your goals, and give you a detailed quote within a week — no pressure, no sales pitch.
 Just honest advice from people who build these things every day.